-We bring our stories to counselling and they are important.
-Stories need to be heard.
+Over the course of our lives, we create many stories and these testaments are important for us now and for future generations.
 Writing can be a healing instrument for our inner voice.
-And that's why I wrote my first novel, 'The Most Terrifying Thing'.
-It's a book about an autistic counsellor/psychologist.
-I can help you to write your story and find answers and a sense of well being.
+And that's why I wrote my first novel, 'The Most Terrifying Thing', about a grieving, autistic psychologist.
+I can help you to write your story and find answers and a sense of well being and accomplishment.

 Training, qualifications & experience

 - Accredited Member of the (BACP) British Association of Counselling & Psychotherapy.

 EFT Emotional Freedom Therapy also known as Tapping

 TLC The Life Circles a visual and tactile approach using a board and acetate tiles.
 TLC was recommended by Dyslexia Action.
 It is also a tool helpful for supervision

 Cognicube a visual and tactile cognitive method based on CBT